Our Top 10 Wedding Planning Tips for Newly Engaged Couples

 Your Wedding, Your Way.

 One of the things we love most about what we do is that no two weddings here ever look the same.
-Over the years, we’ve hosted incredible one-day celebrations, intimate weddings with just closest family, full weekend takeovers, and church ceremonies followed by relaxed evenings in the Barns.
+Over the years, we’ve hosted incredible one-day celebrations, intimate weddings with just closest family, full weekend takeovers, and church ceremonies followed by a big party in the Barns.
 Some couples want everything in one place, others love mixing tradition with something more informal later on.
 All of it works here.

 That’s because flexibility sits at the heart of The Barns at Redcoats.
 We genuinely enjoy new ideas, creative flair and personal touches, and if something feels important to you, we’ll always explore how to make it happen.
 There’s no fixed template, no “this is how it’s done here”.
 Instead, there’s space to shape a day (or weekend) that feels like yours, supported by a team who know how to make those ideas run smoothly.